ai-cam/ai-cam.github.io/_calls/ai-for-teaching.md

 ---
 slug: ai-for-teaching
-title: "AI for Teaching and Learning: Could you develop and test new approaches to excellent education in a world with AI?"
+title: AI for Teaching and Learning
 call_excerpt: A funding call from ai@cam, supporting the people who shape teaching and learning at Cambridge to develop and test new approaches to excellent education in a world with AI.
 call_categories: Open Calls
+cover_image: /assets/images/uploads/20241106_-students-in-city-centre_0359.jpg
 call_date: 2026-07-09
 application_deadline: 2026-09-24
 call_content: >-